ConvergePanelRESEARCH • VERIFY • GOVERN

 How it works

-1. 1Identify the planning question and the operational assumptions it depends on
+1. 1Identify the planning question and the key operational assumptions the plan depends on

-4. 4Flag low-consensus planning assumptions for expert review or additional data
+4. 4Flag low-consensus planning assumptions for expert review, additional data, or scenario planning

-5. 5Use high-consensus findings as starting points for planning, verified against primary data
+5. 5Use high-consensus findings as starting points for planning, still verified against primary operational data

-6. 6Document consensus levels in the planning record
+6. 6Document consensus levels alongside planning assumptions in the planning record

 Use cases

-Operations planning depends on assumptions: demand forecasts, capacity estimates, lead time projections, risk factors.
+Operations planning depends on assumptions: demand forecasts, capacity estimates, lead time projections, process change impacts, risk factors.
 When AI research informs these assumptions, knowing which assumptions are well-supported across multiple models — and which rest on a single model's framing — helps teams allocate verification effort where it matters most.

 How to Use Consensus in Operations Planning